-Ham and ricotta puff pastry calzones are my newest obsession and so absolutely delicious.
-These are fashioned after traditional Italian ham and ricotta calzones that are made with pizza dough.
+Ham and ricotta puff pastry calzones are my newest obsession.
+Combining puff pastry, ham and ricotta to make a calzone is so absolutely delicious.
+This is a really easy calzone recipe that anyone can make.
+These puff pastry calzones are fashioned after traditional Italian ham and ricotta calzones that are made with pizza dough.

 If you have ever eaten calzones then you know they can be really delicious but also really heavy and filling.
-Calzones come in different variations with different ingredients.
+These puff pastry calzones are not heavy at all and in fact, I can eat a lot of these.

 The ingredients in these puff pastry calzones are very simple.
 You only need a handful of items and a little patience in assembling them.